medcomdk/dk-ehmi-sbdh/input/pagecontent/TestExampleEmbeddedHCOforDDS.xml.md

-# Test example of an SBDH with an embedded homecareobservation message
+# Test example of an SBDH with an embedded homecareobservation message and a DocumentReference

     <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
                             xmlns="http://www.unece.org/cefact/namespaces/StandardBusinessDocumentHeader"